Kevin Hennah has carried out approximately 2,000 onsite consultations at libraries internationally.

 In 2002 he made the transition to work with libraries on strategies to maximise productivity of space, improve presentation and maintain relevance.
 Initially, an invitation to present at The State Library of Victoria created demand for a statewide tour.
 This was followed up with a sold-out national tour.

 On the back of this success, he was sponsored to write The Victorian Public Libraries’ Image Handbook (2005).
 This was followed by an invitation to be the featured author in Re-think, Ideas for Inspiring School Library Design (2007).
-Following years saw requests to consult and present in The USA, Canada, Japan, Hong Kong, Malaysia, Singapore, Thailand, The Philippines, Laos, Qatar, Dubai, New Zealand, Romania and Belgium.
+Following years saw requests to consult and present in The USA, Canada, Japan, Hong Kong, Malaysia, Singapore, Thailand, The Philippines, Laos, Qatar, Dubai, New Zealand, Romania, Belgium and England.

 Kevin’s understanding of the operational requirements of libraries is coupled with practical advice that is sensitive to budget restrictions and challenges traditional thinking.